srikat/flutopia/README.md

 ## Examples

-1. Adding a class of `space-l` for a Section or a Div will add large vertical space between the children (top margin excerpt the first child) of that element.
+1. Adding a class of `space-l` for a Section or a Div will add large vertical space between the children (top margin except the first child) of that element.
 2. Adding a class of `mt-xl` for an element will add an extra large top margin for it.
 3. Adding a class of `px-s` for an element will add small left and right padding for it.